daljeetv/speed/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: 🐣 Feature Request
+name: "\U0001F423 Feature Request"
-about: Propose a non-trivial change or new feature for Octobox
+about: Propose a non-trivial change or new feature for Speed

 ---

 ## 💥 Proposal